MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 ### Permissions

 Data from DLP for Fabric can be viewed in [Activity explorer](/microsoft-365/compliance/data-classification-activity-explorer).
-There are four roles that grant permission to activity explorer; the account you use for accessing the data must be a member of any one of them.
+There are four roles that grant permission to Activity explorer; the account you use for accessing the data must be a member of any one of them.

 * Global administrator
 * Compliance administrator